aws/aws-eks-best-practices/content/security/docs/image.md

     ]
   }
   ```
+  You can enhance this further by setting a condition that uses the new `PrincipalOrgID` attribute which will prevent pushing/pulling of images by an IAM principle that is not part of your AWS Organization.
+See, [aws:PrincipalOrgID](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principalorgid) for additional details.

   We recommended applying the same policy to both the `com.amazonaws.<region>.ecr.dkr` and the `com.amazonaws.<region>.ecr.api` endpoints.

   Note: Since EKS pulls images for kube-proxy, coredns, and aws-node from ECR, you will need to add the account ID of the registry, e.g. `602401143452.dkr.ecr.us-west-2.amazonaws.com/*` to the list of resources in the endpoint policy or alter the policy to allow pulls from "*" and restrict pushes to your account ID.
 The table below reveals the mapping between the AWS accounts where EKS images are vended from and cluster region.